 Because of God’s tremendous blessing it had been necessary for Isaac to move his whole entourage to this area called Gerar, and dig for water to sustain his camps.
 Each of those wells has a story and several have names that reveal the story lines.
 Take some time, dear readers, to also camp out in Gerar for your devotions.
 Perhaps the Lord will speak to you as He has to me.

 Notice though – and here’s the important part – all of this takes place while: “Isaac sowed seed in that land, and in that year he reaped a hundred times what was sown.
 The Lord blessed him…” (verse 12)

 Sowing seed and digging wells represent slow, but steady activity.
 In the weeks ahead we’re going to be talking more about what that means in your spiritual life.
 Meanwhile, spend some time at Gerar.
 We really still are at the threshold of 2018.
 Truly in this year, you could reap a hundred times what you are sowing.

 “He moved from there and dug another, and they did not quarrel over it.
 He named it Open Spaces and said, ‘For now the Lord has made room for us, and we will be fruitful in the land.’”

-I'm a spiritual Director, speaker, and teacher with a sincere desire to share all that the Lord has taught me.
+I'm a practicing spiritual director, author, speaker, and teacher with a sincere desire to share all that the Lord has taught me.
 It is my passion to help you create a “sacred space” of deeper intimacy with Jesus.